 I feel like that choice to take my losses and not run home to my dad to bail us out as a couple was a very important step in becoming financially independent and becoming responsible as a man, to provide for my wife and be responsible for my own financial decisions.
 Now, I’m not saying it would be wrong to ask parents to help you out in a situation.

 It turned out, later on, that my dad ended up giving us some money to help us with a down payment on our first home.
 But that felt different, getting that down payment, than what I would have felt if I had gone home to dad and asked him to bail us out of a difficult situation.
 I think what happens today with many young couples is they’re trying to live on a higher level than they ought to be living.
 They’re going home to mom or dad to bail them out of a situation.
 And it’s creating a dependence upon parents, because where money goes, there can be —not every time —but there can be control, manipulation, and there can be a payback.

 It’s interesting that when my dad did help us with the house, later on, I felt absolutely no control by him or by my mom, even though they did help us establish that first home.
-Here is the wisdom for parents, who are listening —if you do help your kids financially, make sure you’re doing it in such a way that it doesn’t exert control or influence, and it really divides this couple who were meant to be cleaving toward one another.
+Here is the wisdom for parents, who are listening —if you help your kids financially, make sure you’re doing it in such a way that it doesn’t exert control or influence, and it divides this couple who were meant to cleave toward one another.